 Surgery is the most effective treatment for pancreatic cancer.
 It may be the only approach needed for early cancer.

-We are experienced in performing advanced reconstruction techniques for pancreatic tumors that involve major blood vessels, such as the portal vein, hepatic artery, and celiac artery.
+We are experienced in performing advanced vascular reconstruction techniques for pancreatic tumors that involve major blood vessels, such as the portal vein, hepatic artery, and celiac artery.

 Perlmutter Cancer Center is a high-volume center for pancreatic cancer surgery.
 Although surgery for pancreatic cancer is complex, mortality rates are only 1 percent for people undergoing these procedures at Perlmutter Cancer Center—a rate that’s one of the lowest in the nation, even among high-volume facilities.